 Columbia Gold Barbecue Sauce Recipe

 Yield.
-About 4 1/2 cups.
+A little more than 3 cups.
 Click here to calculate how much you need and for tips on saucing strategies.

 Preparation time.
 30 minutes.

 Keeps.
 It can keep for months in the refrigerator.

 3 tablespoons tomato paste